PurdueDualityLab/ICSE-23-PTM-Artifact/README.md

 ## About

-This repository contains all of the artifacts for the ICSE 2023 confrence.
+This repository contains all of the artifacts for the ICSE 2023 conference.
-An attempt has been made to anonymize this repository for the initial submission of our paper.

 We provide all *code* to collect data, analyze data, and generate charts for our paper in the [icse_23_model_hub_artifact](icse_23_model_hub_artifact/) folder.
 We have provided an installation package for our `Python` code made availible in our repositoriy's release section.